tcrain/cons/notes/cloudbench.md

 - key - ($KEYPATH) key to use to log onto instances
 - project - ($PROJECTID) google cloud project to use
 - credentialfile - ($OAUTHPATH) credential file for google cloud
+- profile - (0) enable or disable profiling and gdb debugging, 0 for disalbe, 1 for enable

 The benchmark consists of the following steps.